-NOTE: Do check ahead when planning an rv destination at a state park though as many states are closing some of their parks due to the current budgeting problems.
+NOTE: Do check ahead when planning your rv destination at a state park; many states are closing some of their parks due to the current budgeting problems.
 Also, parks in the most popular areas are apt to be booked well ahead.

 Most of the time I enjoy traveling alone but there are other options available and there are definitely times I would feel more comfortable choosing one of them.
 Check these other possibilities at RV Tours and Caravans.